But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you." — Matthew 6:33

 Marriage will not fulfill your unmet needs.
 Despite popular belief, your future mate should not complete you—he/she should complement you.
 There's a big difference.

-The best relationships are when two whole people come together.
+The most successful relationships that I've witnessed are when two whole people come together.
 If you aren't content in your life now, a relationship won't be able to fix that.

 You'll be surprised at what will happen when you least expect it.